DevExpress/bower-xtrareports-js/README.md

 ## License

-Familiarize yourself with a Commercial License.
+A Commercial license for DevExpress DXperience is required to use this bower package.
+Please visit [https://devexpress.com](https://devexpress.com) to buy a [license](https://www.devexpress.com/Support/LicensingFAQ.xml) if you do not own one yet.

 ## Support

-In case of any questions regarding the use of DevExpress Reporting tools, please refer to our [Support Center](http://www.devexpress.com/Support/Center).
+Questions related to DevExpress Reporting tools then contact the DevExpress [Support Center](http://www.devexpress.com/Support/Center).